1202kbs/object-detection-api-wrapper/README.md

 * <code>--visualize</code> : Indicate whether you want to visualize the results. *Default: False*
 * <code>--labels</code> : Path to the label file. *Default: object_detection/data/mscoco_label_map.pbtxt*

-Optional arguments all have default parameters, and changing them is not recommended.

 Run <code>python detect.py --help</code> to see a list of all options.

 ## Etc.